maddimu/Coco-Bot/replit.md

 ## Overview

-This is a Discord moderation bot built with Discord.js v14 that provides comprehensive server moderation capabilities.
-The bot implements slash commands for user management, warning systems, message moderation, and role management.
-It features proper permission checking, action logging, and persistent data storage for warnings.
-The bot is designed to help server administrators maintain order and enforce rules through automated moderation tools.
+This is a Discord moderation bot built with Discord.js v14 that provides comprehensive server management capabilities.
+The bot implements slash commands for user moderation, channel creation, role management, and server administration.
+It features a colorful aesthetic with random color palettes and cute emojis, proper permission checking, and persistent data storage for warnings.
+The bot is designed to help server administrators manage their communities with easy-to-use creation tools and moderation features.

 ## User Preferences